mubaidr/vue-electron-template/README.md

 # OR
 # Build installer for this app
 npm run build
+# OR
+# Build directory for this app with executeable
+npm run build:dir

 # Lint all source files using ESLINT
 npm run lint